splunk/public-o11y-docs/private-preview/aopt/aopt-workload-details.rst

 Efficiency Analysis
 ==========================================================

 :guilabel:`Efficiency Analysis` is based on the workload's resource utilization efficiency.

-* :guilabel:`Confidence level`: Look for the confidence level under the :guilabel:`Efficiency Analysis` label.
-If the confidence level is something other than high, this probably means that your cluster hasn't sent enough metrics to :new-page:`Splunk Infrastructure Monitoring (IM) <https://docs.splunk.com/observability/en/infrastructure/intro-to-infrastructure.html>` since you created the workload.
-In this case, for highly critical business workflows or those that have high variations, wait a few days for the confidence level to increase before you apply the recommendations. :ref:`See details on how this is calculated <aopt-glossary-confidence-level>`.
+This section contains the following tiles:

 * :guilabel:`Resource Starvation Risk`: This workload's average risk of running out of CPU or memory. :ref:`See details on how this is calculated <aopt-glossary-starvation-risk>`.
 Workloads that have a high risk of starvation are also at high risk of performance degradation and decreased reliability and resilience.